indgy/LittleBigTable/Readme.md

 ## Formatting cell contents

-Before the cell data is loaded it can be modified using formatters, this can add links, show images or colour the cell as required.
+Before the cell data is rendered it can be modified using formatters, they are functions that return a string and can be used to add links, classes, show images or anything you can think of.

-NB: If you are returning HTML you must us the x-html directive, if you use x-text the HTML will be escaped.
+NB: If you are returning HTML you must us the `x-html` directive on the `<td>` element, if you use `x-text` the HTML will be escaped.

 ### Creating a formatter

-To create a formatter and your function into the formatters setting passed to LittleBigTable.
+To create a formatter add your function into the formatters setting passed to LittleBigTable.
 Your function will receive the cell value and the complete row data.
 Whatever you return will be displayed in the cell.

-Assuming you have a column called `year` you can create a formatter as follows:
+Assuming you have columns called `year` and `rating` you can create formatters as follows:

 ```js